H Home | ' Contact Us | ~ Travel Advisory | Newsletter and specials | Facebook

-The most scenic route up is via Machame, which progressively winds up clearly laid paths through a forest of wild violets and red-hot pokers.
-Starting in comfortable temperatures, you head through paths of moss and lichens, which hang on towering trees, clothed in a blanket of mist.
-Above the forest line, the vegetation changes to scrubland with huge lobelia’s and giant daisy bushes, blooming like overgrown pompoms.
 Towards Shira ridge, the terrain becomes more rocky and soon melts into an expansive alpine desert, decorated with large deposits of volcanic rock and fine grey dust.
 Glacial ice pours off the summit, stretching ice like fingers down to a height of about 4800m.
-At this point, you have breaktaking views of Lava Tower.
+At this point, you have breath taking views of Lava Tower.
 The crater of Kilimanjaro houses one of the most circular volcanic vents in the world, Ash Pit, and looming above the crater and Furtwangler Glacier, stands Uhuru Peak.
-At 5895m above sea level, it is the highest point in Africa, and the highest freestanding volcano in the world.
-A sunrise summit on a crystal clear day, and you will feel like you are standing on top of the world.
-With only 5 or 6 days of trekking behind you and a gold certificate in hand, it’s an experience that will live with you for a lifetime and an achievement to constantly reminisce over.

-Arrive Tanzania and transfer to the hotel.
+Arrive Kilimanjaro International Airport and transfer to hotel.
+Overnight hotel.

 Your day starts around 06h00 with breakfast, after which you head to Machame village and on to Machame camp to start trekking.
 Rain in the Machame forest is possible although the paths are in very good condition having been re-worked in 2005.
 About half way, you will stop for lunch before continuing up to Machame camp in the late afternoon.